-i have been using a lot of nuts milk (cashew and almond milk) and soy milk after i decided to go vegan. the morning chai is made with soy milk or cashew milk. in the cakes or breads that i make i add these non diary milks or water.
+how to make almond milk from scratch - i have been using a lot of nuts milk (cashew and almond milk) and soy milk in my diet. the morning chai is made with soy milk or cashew milk. in the cakes or breads that i make i add these non diary milks or water.

 after having almond milk a couple of times, i have got hooked on to it. its soooo good. especially for a milk hater like me. i could never just have plain milk even with sugar.